Christopher Kent DC, JD – President

 In the office….Patients are comforted by his always-upbeat presence and excellent bedside manner.
 His meticulous and gentle nature ensures patients receive the care that they need even if that requires a referral.
 He takes great pride in his work as he strives to see all his patients reach a new improved level of living.

 Dr. Kwon completed her Doctor of Chiropractic degree within the Research Track at Life University, with Pi Tau Delta honors.
-She received her Bachelor of Science in Biomedical Engineering with a minor in Computer Science and Master of Science in Biotechnology degrees from Johns Hopkins University, and has also studied Health Policy at the Harvard School of Public Health.
+She received her Bachelor of Science in Biomedical Engineering with a minor in Computer Science and Master of Science in Biotechnology degrees from Johns Hopkins University, and a Master of Public Health degree from Emory University, with Delta Omega honors.
+She has also studied Health Policy at the Harvard School of Public Health and completed a Visiting Fellowship in Functional MRI at the Harvard Martinos Center for Biomedical Imaging.

-Her extensive science and research background includes work at the former National Cancer Institute’s American Health Foundation and the Johns Hopkins University School of Medicine – Neurology Institute for Cell Engineering, where she assisted in animal-based studies on both carcinogenicity and murine brain development.
-Dr. Kwon also helped conduct a public health study on adolescent risk behavior at the Johns Hopkins Hospital Harriet Lane Adolescent Clinic.
-During her time at Johns Hopkins University, Dr. Kwon was involved in a project pertaining to improved methods of imaging and analysis prior to total knee replacement surgery.
-This project was conducted in conjunction with the Engineering Research Center for Computer Integrated Surgical Systems and Technology.
+Her extensive science and research background includes work with the Emory Child Health and Mortality Prevention Study (CHAMPS), the former National Cancer Institute’s American Health Foundation, the Johns Hopkins University School of Medicine – Neurology Institute for Cell Engineering, the Johns Hopkins Hospital Harriet Lane Adolescent Clinic, and the Engineering Research Center for Computer Integrated Surgical Systems and Technology.
+She is also a former intern with the United Nations’ Economic and Social Council Health Committee.

-She is currently a Research Fellow with the Foundation for Vertebral Subluxation focused on a Best Practices initiative.
+She is a Board Member and Research Fellow with the Foundation for Vertebral Subluxation focused on prevention science, public health, and vertebral subluxation and a full-time faculty member at Life University.